-Multi-Engine Specialized Undergraduate Pilot Training (SUPT) Production

-Due to program requirements, SUPT production at Naval Air Station (NAS) Corpus Christi was unable to meet Undergraduate pilot production by 173.
-The Air Education Training Command will terminate all remaining T-44 training at NAS Corpus Christi resulting in the production loss of 173 multi-engine pilots which will be absorbed into the Air Force SUPT program.
+Multi-Engine Specialized Undergraduate Pilot Training (SUPT) Production -\$12.0 production by 173.
+The Air Education Training Command will terminate all remaining T-44 training at NAS Corpus Christi resulting in -\$12.0 the production loss of 173 multi-engine pilots which will be absorbed into the Air Force SUPT program. -\$4.2